 - Office Applications

 - This course covers the use of the Microsoft Office applications Word, PowerPoint and Outlook.
 Topics include creating documents, editing text, creating tables, importing images, creating large documents, managing document sections, creating slideshows, managing themes, and using Outlook for email, calendars and tasks.

 - Business Communications

 - This course develops a student’s written communication skills.
-Emphasis is placed on the principles of effective verbal and written communication as well as presentation skills, which includes understanding the communication process and grammar fundamentals, writing various types of memos, letters, and reports, and editing and proof-reading.
+Emphasis is placed on the principles of effective verbal and written communication as well as presentation skills, which includes understanding the communication process and grammar fundamentals, writing various types of memos, letters, reports, as well as editing and proof-reading.
 The Internet is used as an information resource and a communication medium.

-- This course introduces the marketing process with emphasis on the role of product, price, promotion, and distribution in the marketplace and how to develop sales techniques and methods using a relationship-building model..
-Topics include marketing environments, marketing planning, buying behaviours, product strategy and management, price strategy and management, distribution and logistics management, marketing communications, and emerging directions in marketing.
+- This course introduces the marketing process with emphasis on the role of product, price, promotion, and distribution in the marketplace and how to develop sales techniques and methods using a relationship-building model.
+Topics include marketing environments, marketing planning, buying behaviours, product strategy and management, price strategy and management, retail and wholesale, personal selling, marketing communications, and emerging directions in marketing.

 - Database Applications